 Some builders make an airtight separation wall by installing the garage-side drywall, then insulating from the house side with spray polyurethane foam insulation.
 Others install a motion-sensing exhaust fan in the garage, which can continuously run at low speed and then kick into high when a vehicle or person enters the space.
 If someone opens the door, the negative pressure created by the fan will ensure that air flows from the house to the garage rather than vice versa.
 But beware that a fan may not be appropriate for a garage that contains an atmospherically vented water heater, as it could cause back-drafting.

-Air Sealing Checklist
+Air Sealing Checklist for Garages

 If adding continuous spray polyurethane foam or mechanical ventilation isn’t part of your solution, the following checklist will help ensure that the garage has been properly air sealed and that crews have addressed potential weak spots.
 The list assumes a garage with conditioned living space above and next to it.

 • Make sure the door from the garage to the house has quality weather stripping and self-closing hinges.
 Apply three thick beads of sealant beneath the threshold.

 • Where joists cross the wall between the conditioned space and the garage, install blocking in each joist bay and seal around the blocking with caulk or expanding foam.
 Acceptable blocking materials include plywood, OSB, and rigid insulation board.

 • If the garage shares a slab with the home, use a pliable gasket to seal between the sill plate and the slab on the separation wall.

 • Before installing the drywall, use expanding foam to fill gaps around any wire and plumbing penetrations in the wall or ceiling.